Since Twitch introduced the Hateful Conduct and Harassment policy in 2018, numerous individuals have been banned for using the r-word or f-word.

 Is There an Acceptable Excuse for Such Conduct?

-This indicates that context is important.
+This indicates that context is essential.

 On the other hand, xQc, one of the platform’s most popular streamers with over 9.9 million followers, has faced criticism in the past for using derogatory terms.
-He has stated that he does not support the use of the r-word, but that his stance is not related to the Twitch chat rules and regulations; instead, it is a matter of personal choice.
+He has stated that he does not support the use of the r-word, but his stance is not related to the Twitch chat rules and regulations; rather, it is a matter of personal choice.

 Final Word

 Ultimately, it may not be banned per se, but you could face consequences if caught.
-Therefore, if someone is acting foolishly, it might be best to meditate it out 😉
+Therefore, if someone is acting foolishly, it might be best to meditate it out. 😉